-DM1 is the cytotoxic agent that we currently use in the manufacture of all of our collaborators' and our own conjugates.
-In order to make commercial manufacture of DM1 conjugates viable, we have devoted substantial resources to improve the strain of the microorganism that produces ansamitocin P3, the precursor to DM1, to enhance manufacturing yields.
-We also continue to devote considerable resources to improve other DM1 manufacturing processes.
+Our TAP technology involves the attachment of a highly potent cell-killing agent, the effector molecule, to antibodies that target cancer cells to achieve targeted killing of these cells.
+The effector molecule we currently use in the manufacture of our collaborator's and our own conjugates is made from a precursor compound, ansamitocin P3 produced by fermentation.
+We have devoted substantial resources to improve the strain of the microorganism that produces ansamitocin P3 to enhance manufacturing yields and expect to continue to devote considerable resources to further improvement of the manufacturing processes for our effector molecules.